Purple finch: Description

+The subspecies H. p. californicus differs from the nominate in having a longer tail and shorter wings.
+The plumage of both males and females is darker, and the coloration of the females is more greenish.
+It also has a longer bill.

-Habitat and distribution
+Distribution and habitat

 Their breeding habitat is coniferous and mixed forest in Canada and the northeastern United States, as well as various wooded areas along the U.S. Pacific coast.
-They nest on a horizontal branch or in a fork of a tree.

 Birds from northern Canada migrate to the southern United States; other birds are permanent residents.

-The purple finch population has declined sharply in the East due to the house finch.
-Most of the time, when these two species collide, the house finch outcompetes the purple finch.
-This bird has also been displaced from some habitat by the introduced house sparrow.
+The purple finch population has been displaced from some breeding season habitats in the Eastern United States following the introduction of the house finch, which is native to the western U.S. and Mexico.
+The two species share a similar niche, with the house finch often outcompeting the purple finch during the summer.

 Behavior

-Diet
+Food and feeding

 These birds forage in trees and bushes, sometimes in ground vegetation.
 They mainly eat seeds, berries, and insects.
 They are fond of sunflower seeds, millet, and thistle.

-Nesting
+Breeding

-The Purple Finch prefers nesting in lowland coniferous and mixed forests, avoiding more heavily populated urban areas, but sometimes found in rural residential areas.
+The purple finch prefers nesting in lowland coniferous and mixed forests, avoiding more heavily populated urban areas, but sometimes found in rural residential areas.
 The female Purple Finch usually builds her nest on horizontal branches of coniferous trees, away from the trunk, but occasionally in tree forks.
 The nest is shaped like an open cup, made up of rootlets, twigs, and weeds, and lined with grass, hair, and moss.

 Cultural depictions

-This is the state bird of New Hampshire.
+The purple finch was designated the state bird of New Hampshire in 1957.
+The New Hampshire red hen (breed of domestic chicken) was also proposed, but was not chosen in favor of the purple finch.
 In 1763, Richard Brookes made the description of the female purple finch in Mexico with the name of "chiantototl" (chia seed bird).